 Don’t tune out.

+Skip the personal playlist and move to the beat of the race.
+Most road races have entertainment along the course—live bands, cheering spectators, and more!
 If you must listen to music, try running with one earbud out.
 This will allow you to have at least some awareness of what’s going on around you.
-For instance, a common courtesy trail runners extend to one another on narrow pathways is to allow faster runners to pass when they approach from behind.
+For instance, when it comes to trail races, a common courtesy runners extend to one another on narrow pathways is to allow faster runners to pass when they approach from behind.
 Most often the runner in front politely steps off to the side to allow this transition.
 But if someone is listening to blaring music they’ll have no idea anyone’s behind them.
 This is not only rude, it can be dangerous, especially on treacherous sections of trail.

 Hopefully these simple race etiquette rules don’t seem overburdening.
 Ultimately, everyone will have a better race experience if we all follow these common courtesies: No sideways snot-rockets, no errant zigzagging, no sports-drink showers, and no obliviousness.
 God save the Queen.